Anirudhp196/750WCode/README.md

 # 750WCode
-Code for VEX Robotics 2023-2024 season where I was Captain and Lead Programmer of my team
+Codebase for VEX Robotics 2023-2024 season where I was Captain and Lead Programmer of my team, 750W.
+Worked in C++ using the VEX Pros EZ-Template, and experimented with a LEMLIB template.